Animatics are a type of animation that is used to make the process of creating an animated TV show, movie or video game more manageable.

 Animatics are used because they allow directors to experiment with different scenes before settling on one in order to give them a better idea of what will work best with their storyline.

-An animatics can be as simple as drawing stick figures or using Photoshop; it all depends on how skilled you are in this area.
+An animatics can be as simple as drawing stick figures or using

 The more time you put into your animatic, the better your chances of getting noticed by someone who could potentially hire you!
 This article will teach you some tips on how to create an engaging blog post intro